utshomax/postman-docs/src/pages/docs/administration/admin-overview.md

 ## Set up your Postman team

-If you're just getting started setting up your Postman team, check out Postman's [Onboarding checklist](/docs/administration/onboarding-checklist/).
+If you're setting up a new Postman team, check out Postman's [Onboarding checklist](/docs/administration/onboarding-checklist/).

 ### Set up your Enterprise features

-If you're setting up a [Postman Enterprise team](https://www.postman.com/pricing), you can learn more about all of the additional features available to you in [Postman Enterprise plans](/docs/administration/enterprise/about-postman-enterprise/).
+If you're setting up an [Enterprise team](https://www.postman.com/pricing), you can learn more about all of the extra features available to you with [Postman Enterprise plans](/docs/administration/enterprise/about-postman-enterprise/).
 Enterprise features include advanced identity management, reports, a private API Network, API governance and security controls, and features that enhance collaboration and administrative customization.

 ## Manage your Postman team